minch/buoy_data/README.markdown

 - instantiate a buoy_data object that will represent the target buoy
 - call its :get method
-- reference the given buoy data fields via convenient dot notation
+- reference the given fields via convenient dot notation

 <pre>
 require 'rubygems'